AC Installation Costs by Square Footage

-If you are wanting to compare the average cost of AC installation by brand the chart below can be very helpful.
-Each brand can offer different tiers of air conditioners depending on the needs for your home.
-Air conditioner brands like Goodman, Rheem, and York all have decently priced units in the $2500+ range.
-Well known brands like American Standard, Trane, and Carrier will be more in the $3,800 + price range and will usually have better quality products depending on your home cooling needs.
+Each of the best AC unit brands offer different tiers of central AC units depending on the needs for your home.
+Air conditioner brands like Goodman, Rheem, and York all have decently priced units in the $2,500+ range.
+Well known brands like American Standard, Trane, and Carrier will be more in the $4,800 + price range and will usually have better quality products depending on your home cooling needs.
+When buying from brands, you are only looking at the AC units, ductwork and other expenses will be added at the time of installation.
+You may also be interested in seeing the top furnace brands as well.
 See the full AC brands cost chart below.

 There are also air conditioning installation costs that most likely are not included in the initial AC estimate but you may want to factor in, if applicable for your local installation prices.
+You also may need to consider installing a new furnace with your AC unit.
 These are the things you should ask the HVAC contractor about and whether or not the cost is included in the initial estimate they’re providing.
 Here are a few cost related questions you should have answers to: